18 (Fri) December 2020

 “And it is yours, whose grandmother resembled a monkey, to move out of the way of workers!”

-Moreover, I could go on about cultural appropriation – the author was an American missionary who worked in China for several years, which inspired her to write many books with chinky titles like “Ho-Ming, Girl of New China” and “To Beat a Tiger, One Needs a Brother’s Help;” though in the 1903s, she was probably regarded as very enlightened for exposing American readers to such exotic tales – but I won’t.
+A classic example of cultural appropriation, the author was an American missionary who worked in China for several years, which inspired her to write many books with chinky titles like “Ho-Ming, Girl of New China” and “To Beat a Tiger, One Needs a Brother’s Help.”
+Even “Young Fu” sounds chinky.
+Though in the 1903s, she was probably regarded as very enlightened for exposing American readers to such exotic tales.

 Goguma (고구마) is a sweet potato.